 “Are you kidding?”
 She placed the filled bread pans on the oven rack, one by one, letting out all the heat.
 “Have babies and make brownies and not open a freaking shop at five in the morning?
 Yes, thanks.
-Scraping the bowl like a housewife sounds pretty good.”
+Scraping the bowl like a housewife does not actually sound too bad.”

-I told her to shut the oven door and mix muffins.
+I told her to shut the oven door, and mix the muffins.

-Then I think about Chef, and how he’d unfurl wallet pictures of five kids, and how often he mentioned his wife.
+Then I think about Chef, and how he would unfurl wallet pictures of five kids, and how often he mentioned his wife.
 He told us stories of his family’s bakery in Provence, how he had learned baguettes from his uncles and croissants from his father.
 He told us about the cake his mother baked at home, an ugly chocolate affair with a sunken middle and crusty sides.
-She wrapped him a piece every morning, and when his uncles gave him a break from kneading, he sat on flour sacks in the back and ate cake with his hands.
+She wrapped him a piece every morning in a white dishcloth, and when his uncles gave him a break from kneading, he sat on flour sacks in the back and ate cake with his hands.

 I imagine they were proud to see him succeed, to work as a great chef and teacher, speeding through perfection and showing us the same.
 As his student I thought of him that way, wholly efficient, but now I consider his drive home, and remember that we were surprised to hear that his wife was the dinner cook, roasting chicken and mashing potatoes, simple things he liked.
 I think of him pouring a glass of wine and hugging five small children, some at his leg, some in his arms, all hunting for the little cakes and treats I knew he toted home in white bags.
 And now I think at the end of the day he loved the housewife, and messy hours, and the sly disorder of long, lazy strokes.